carlotagillard/carlotagillard.github.io/projects/lightbox.md

 The first cause was in the firmware: I had misassigned pin macros, so the code was driving pins that were not connected to what I thought they were.
 The wiring itself was correct.

-The second cause was more instructive.
+The second cause was a little more silly.
 After finally getting the third LED working, the other two stopped.
 I had spent hours re-checking every solder joint and re-reading the code before realizing that in the process of swapping cables to isolate the fault, I had reconnected two of them to the wrong sockets.
 Changing them back fixed it immediately.

 ## Circuit design

 I designed the schematic and PCB in KiCad.
 Each output LED is driven by a digital pin into an IRFZ44 MOSFET rather than directly from the microcontroller.
 A microcontroller pin is meant to carry a control signal, not to power a load: each I/O pin on the Nano Every can source only about 20 mA.
 The MOSFET separates those jobs, so the pin only has to charge the gate, which draws almost nothing, while the LED current comes from the regulated 5 V rail through a 1 kΩ series resistor.
-The same pattern shows up anywhere a microcontroller drives something bigger than itself, from motors to relays.

 <div class="figure-row">
   <figure>